 In the instance that your Eureka heater is surrounded by non-combustible materials - brick, stone, concrete, cement sheet or similar, wall clearances can be reduced to 50mm.
 A 50mm clearance is required to ensure room air can circulate around the wood heater during operation.
 For further information regarding installation of your heater, please contact the Eureka dealer from whom you purchased the heater.

-Hearth & Floor Requirements
+Hearth & Floor Requirements:

-If the Eureka Jade is to be installed onto a combustible floor, a cement sheet or similar non-combustible hearth or floor (as per specifications on page 3) protector must be placed in between the appliance and the combustible floor.
-Minimum hearth requirements are specified in Table A (referencing figures 1 and 2).
+If the appliance is to be installed onto a combustible floor, a cement sheet or similar non-combustible hearth or floor protector that has a thermal resistivity of $0.026m^2$ must be placed in between the appliance and the combustible floor.
+Minimum hearth requirements are specified below.
 If the heater is to be installed onto a non-combustible surface that meets the minimum floor protector requirements specified, an additional floor protector may not be required.